UbhiTS/ad-alexatalkingclock/README.md

 `announce_quarter_hour` | False | bool | | Announce every 15 minutes (It's 8 AM, It's 8:15 AM, It's 8:30 AM, It's 8:45 AM, It's 9 AM)

 ## Thank you for your time! (get it ;)
+This app was a result of my amazing wife's request (who is a mother of 2 beautiful princesses BTW) to help her manage her time wisely ;).
+So this is dedicated to my wife Reena, without whom this world would not be worth my time :)

+This also wouldn't be possible without the amazing work done by the developers and community at **[Home Assistant](https://www.home-assistant.io/)**, and of Keaton Taylor and Alan Tse on their **Alexa Media Player integration** for Home Assistant. *https://github.com/custom-components/alexa_media_player*

-Ever since I've set this up in my home, it's become an indispensable part of our lives.
-It's amazing to see how a simple reminder of the current time can make people efficient :), I hope this app helps someone else as it has helped me and my family.
+Ever since we've set this up in our home, it has become an indispensable part of our lives.
+It's amazing to see how a simple reminder of the current time in the day can make people more efficient :), I hope this app helps others as it has helped us.

 If you like my work and feel gracious, you can buy me a beer below ;)